jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 ### Fifth Pitch

 The right variation is fairly straight forward if you don't overthink the traverse.
-Stay low and work your way over to the crack system on the right.
+Stay low and work your way over to the base of the crack system on the right.

 ### Sixth Pitch